abhinavgairola/Anomaly_Detection_OTC_Market/README.md

 all aspects of the financial system.
 While it has led to numerous benefits, it has also increased the methods for manipulating the market.
-A frequent platform used to perform these market manipulation schemes has been through social media.</a> Twitter is one such platform where  people and potential "pumpers" also tweet about certain stocks to increase its price above a certain value. <b>This is a manipulative behavior and is known as a "pump and dump" scheme</b>.</p>
+A frequent platform used to perform these market manipulation schemes has been through social media.</a> Twitter is one such platform where  people and potential "pumpers" also tweet about certain stocks to increase its price above a certain value. <b>This is a manipulative behavior and is known as a "pump and dump" scheme</b>.
+The objective of this project to classify the stock pumps and which factors contribute towards.
+The null hypothesis I am making is that the tweet sentiments 'may' contribute towards it significantly.</p>

  <h2> Project status &#128119;</h2>
 <ol>